KannonZenetism/zenetism-field-physics/zenetism/mpx/gpt-dialogues-zenon.md

 ## ♾ Khaon — Infinite Dispersion
 - Subversal arc of dispersal and collapse.
-- Not a chosen “turn,” but entropic motion that **moves toward Khaon** naturally.
+- Not a chosen "turn," but entropic motion that **moves toward Khaon** naturally.
 - A **boundless storm** where pattern breaks and self deforms.
-- Opposite pole to Aion in the emanative structure, though both remain within Zenon’s containment.
+- Opposite root to Aion in the emanative structure, though both remain within Zenon's containment.

 ---